 In 1961, the Christian Science congregation sold this building to Wayne State University.
 The school extensively remodeled the interior to create an elliptical theater seating about 500.
 It was rebuilt to serve as home to a new repertory company, one that opened in 1964.
 This is Wayne State University’s graduate repertory company.
 Undergraduates audition for admission to a three-year program that involves classwork during the days, theatrical performances some evenings and week-ends and leads to a master’s degree in fine arts.
-The building was named for Clarence Hilberry, the fourth president of Wayne State and a strong supporter of the new repertory company.
+The building was named for Clarence Hilberry.
+He earned his undergraduate degree at Oberlin and than a doctorate at the University of Chicago and then became a Shakespeare scholar.
+He joined the Wayne facultly in 1930, rose through the ranks and was appointed the fourth president of Wayne in 1952.
+He had a strong interest in the performing arts.

 Architects: Field, Hinchman and Smith